 As discussed in Note 1, the financial statements of the Building Fund specific to Measure K are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
-They do not purport to, and do not, present fairly the financial position of Azusa Unified School District as of June 30, 2021, and the changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of Azusa Unified School District as of June 30, 2022, and changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America and Government Auditing Standards.
 Our opinion is not modified with respect to this matter.